0xcert/example-asset-set-operator-order/README.md

 To keep the example as simple as possible, some values are hardcoded, such as order definition.
 You can change those in the `src/config.ts` file.

 The `src/config.ts` file also contains some empty variables that you need to set for the example to work.
-Mainly, the valueLedgerId, which you got at deploying a new value ledger in the value management guide, assetLedgerId which you got at deploying a new asset ledger in the asset management guide and the MetaMask account (account1Id) that deployed the value ledger.
+Mainly, the valueLedgerId, which you got at deploying a new value ledger in the value management guide, assetLedgerId which you got at deploying a new asset ledger in the asset management guide, the MetaMask primary account (account1Id) that deployed the value ledger and MetaMask secondary acccount (account2Id).

 Project structure: